 Misconception: “SB-145 will make it easier for sex offenders to get away with sexual crime.”

 Fact: Not quite.
 There won’t be blanket punishments on certain types of sexual misconduct, but the punishments still stand.
 They will instead be based on a case-by-case basis instead of a particular, overarching rule of law.

 Misconception: “SB-145 was written to protect predators, not regular people.”

 Fact: This is a direct quote from Senator Weiner: “A 19-year-old has a 17-year-old girlfriend and they have sex, that is statutory rape.
 But the law right now says that the judge does not have to put that 19-year-old boy on the sex offender registry because of the kind of sex that they were having,” Wiener said.
 “But if it’s a 19-year-old boy having sex with a 17-year-old boyfriend, the judge must put that 19-year-old onto the sex offender registry, even if it was completely consensual, even if they were boyfriends, even if there was nothing coercive or predatory about it.”

 That, above, is the purpose of the bill.
 An honest judge will determine whether or not actions, consensual, illegal or not, warrant lifelong sex offender registration.
 SB-145 aims to let judges decide, not a rule, because the rule seems to target people in the LGBTQ community.

 Brooks Law Group is here to make the legal world clearer for everyone.
 Our attorneys would love to discuss your case with you and explain your rights.
-If you feel you may need legal help, contact us today at 1-800-LAW-3030.
+Our personal injury attorneys in Tampa, Lakeland, and Winter Haven are here if you feel you may need legal help, contact us today at 1-800-LAW-3030.